 “…The real watershed moment for Finland came when the group of at-the-time students decided that startups are important for the country’s future.
 Setting the tone for the country by first forming AaltoES, StartupSauna and by single handedly making Slush the success it is.
 Community effort wins every time.
 Anything else would be missing the point.
 And by looking at how much current AaltoES, Sauna, StartupLife and Slush teams are getting done now, clearly we’ve barely started considering what will happen in the next 10.
 Similarly the strong early stage investment landscape that has been built by many on this thread is essential piece for the thriving Finnish scene of today.

 Equally important are rockets like Rovio and Supercell to set the baseline and scale up our dreaming.
 I also echo Peter ‘s point about the importance of Finland being confidently Finland and not playing by SV’s or anyone else’s rules.
-Now that students have built us the foundation Finland’s ready for escape velocity just as Timo coined it with the coming “Finland’s entrepreneurial renaissance”.
+Now that students have built us the foundation Finland’s ready for escape velocity just as Timo coined it with the coming “Finland’s entrepreneurial renaissance” suggesting a new wave of entrepreneurial spirit.
 Never underestimate the ability of a small country of dedicated people to change the world.”

 Riku Asikainen, Chairman of FiBAN – Finnish Business Angels Network